 Ontario is a Leader in Accessibility Standards

-Enacted into law in 2005, the Accessibility for Ontarians with Disabilities Act (AODA) is legislation governing accessibility standards for provincially regulated entities.
-The AODA broadly covers services, employment, buildings, and other facilities, and how these are designed and operated.
+Enacted into law in 2005, AODA stands for the Accessibility for Ontarians with Disabilities Act (AODA) is legislation governing accessibility standards for provincially regulated entities.
+The AODA Compliance broadly covers services, employment, buildings, and other facilities, and how these are designed and operated.
 The act applies to public sector organizations, as well as private sector businesses operating in the province of Ontario.

-The AODA’s vision is to make Ontario accessible by 2025 and develop accessibility policies and employee support practices that can accommodate people with disabilities.
+The AODA standards is to make Ontario accessible by 2025 and develop accessibility policies and employee support practices that can accommodate people with disabilities.

-The AODA establishes a Customer Service Standard, an Information and Communications Standard, a Transportation Standard, an Employment Standard, and a Design of Public Spaces Standard.
+The 5 AODA standards apply to establishes a Customer Service Standard, an Information and Communications Standard, a Transportation Standard, an Employment Standard, and a Design of Public Spaces Standard.

 Together these five sets of standards can be used by businesses and organizations to determine whether they are meeting the accessibility needs of Ontarians and removing barriers for people with disabilities.